-- The facility providing the care must be certified by Medicare. - Our plan only covers non-religious aspects of care.
+- The facility providing the care must be certified by Medicare. - Our plan only covers non-religious aspects of care. - If you get services from this institution provided to you in a facility, the following conditions apply:

-- If you get services from this institution that are provided to you in a facility, the following condition applies: - You must have a medical condition that would allow you to get covered services for inpatient hospital care or skilled nursing facility care. - -- and -- you must get approval in advance from our plan before you're admitted to the facility, or your stay won't be covered.
+- You must have a medical condition that would allow you to get covered services for inpatient hospital care or skilled nursing facility care. - and you must get approval in advance from our plan before you're admitted to the facility, or your stay won't be covered.